chuck-1/nft-gov/README.md

 it has been forked to attempt to implement governance on top of existing ERC-721.
 Be it by minting or by wrapping. nothing is gurranteed and these contracts are highly experimental.
 They could lead to loss of funds/assets and are not production ready, feel free to support and contribute where you see fit

+under /contracts/experimental... you will see where improvements are needed

 Please install or have installed the following:

 - [nodejs and npm](https://nodejs.org/en/download/)